data-lessons/library-git-DEPRECATED/Git_lesson.md

 <![PhD comics](http://www.phdcomics.com/comics/archive/phd101212s.gif)>

 Many of us will have had an experience similar to this.
-We are working on an important piece of work and we attempt to maintain multiple version of this document in different stages of completeness.
+We are working on an important piece of work and we attempt to maintain multiple versions of this document, all at different stages of completeness.

-Version control addresses this problem by recording the changes we make to a document as we proceed.
-Each of the 'commits' we make is recorded and we can go back across a document or a set of documents and look at what changes have been made.
+Version control addresses this problem by recording the changes made to a file as we proceed.
+Each 'commit' we make is recorded and we can go back across a file or set of files and look at what changes have been made.

-Version control allow us to take this one step further and not only record changes to a document one person is working on but allows multiple people to work on a document and record the changes they make.
-It is then possible to merge these multiple documents.
-This developed out of a need for groups writing code together to be able to work on coding projects together without having to wait for someone else to finish working on something or having to manually compare changes that are made.
+Version control allow us to take this one step further.
+It not only records changes to a file one person is working on but allows multiple people to work on a file and record the changes *they* make.
+It is then possible to merge these multiple files into one.

+This method came about to help software developers work collaboratively on coding projects.
+With version control, groups did not have to wait for someone else to finish working, nor did they have compare changes manually (and laboriously).

-When we make 'commits' we record a range of metadata about that change.
-As librarians we might already be inclined to think creating metadata is useful but an example of what information is recorded will illustrate why the information recorded by version control systems in particular is useful.
-'Commits' record the time and date of when a commit was made.
-Although we can often see inforamtion about when we last edited or saved a document this only shows us the most recent changes.
-When we make commits we can record a message explaining what changes we have made.
+When we make 'commits', we record a range of metadata about that change.
+As librarians, we might already be inclined to think creating metadata is useful but an example of what information is recorded will illustrate why the information recorded by version control systems in particular is useful.
+'Commits' record the time and date a commit was made.
+Although we can often see information about when we last edited or saved say, a Word document, this only shows us the most recent changes.
+When we make commits, we can record a message explaining what changes we have made.
 This makes it especially useful for collaborating.
 Rather than sending an email with a document with track changes and some comments, we can include all that information with the document itself.
 This makes it easy to get an overview of changes that have been made to a document by looking at a log of all the changes that have been made.

 ### Git vs. Github vs. Gitlab